About Ulydig Retshjælp

 We can advise you, based upon our experience from cases involving civil disobedience, and pass on counsel and advice from certified lawyers.
 You’re welcome to mail us or we could arrange to meet in person.
 It’s also a possibility, if we have the capacity, for us to share information at action briefings.

-Please take note that our counsel is a form for guidance and that we do not have a juridic education.
-If you’d prefer legal advice from a lawyer, we’ll recommend one.
+Please take note that our counsel is a form for guidance and that the police changes their strategy all the time.
+We do not have a legal education.
+If you’d prefer legal advice from a lawyer, we set you in contact with one.

 During an action: